BioMakie API

 Default values for residue letters are from Kidera Factor values.
 From: Kenta Nakai, Akinori Kidera, Minoru Kanehisa, Cluster analysis of amino acid indices for prediction of protein structure and function, Protein Engineering, Design and Selection, Volume 2, Issue 2, July 1988, Pages 93–100, https://doi.org/10.1093/protein/2.2.93

 kf 2 is Kidera Factor 2 (size/volume-related).
-The KF dictionary is in utils.jl
+The KF dictionary is in utils.jl, or you can look at the kideradict variable.

 Keyword Arguments: